 Neurologic conditions include some of the most prevalent, disabling, and terminal diseases of modern life.1 However, drug development in neurology has one of the lowest rates of approval across all areas of medicine.2–4 Pharmaceutical companies have decreased their investment in developing treatments for these diseases.2,3 Further research is needed to evaluate current drug development practices to determine how it can be optimized in order to get new and effective treatments to these patients quickly.

-This thesis set out to determine the frequency with which sponsors, bypassing phase 2 efficacy evidence is common in neurologic drug development.
-Secondarily, we intended to investigated whether the practice had implications for phase 3 trial outcomes.
-In the chapter that follows, we review four reasons researchers may bypass phase 2, situate our results within these motivations, and recommend future research to guide researchers, IRBs, and patients.
+This thesis was designed primarily to determine the frequency with which sponsors bypass phase 2 efficacy evidence in neurologic drug development.
+Secondarily, we investigated whether the practice had implications for phase 3 trial outcomes.
+Our results indicated that researchers bypassed phase 2 trials nearly half of the time, and that this practice was significantly more common in the development of drugs for degenerative conditions.
+In addition, we found that phase 2 bypass may be associated with a lower positivity rate than trials that bypassed.
+However, this result was ambiguous when we performed sensitivity analysis excluding trials with uniform positivity or negativity.
+In the chapter that follows, we first discuss various motivations that may explain our findings that sponsors and researchers bypass phase 2 efficacy data nearly half of the time they initiate phase 3 trials.
+Next, we review the ethical implications for phase 2 bypass as well as offer a series of recommendations to investigators or IRBs who might contemplate proposals for phase 3 trials that bypassed phase 2.
+We close by discussing our recommendations for future research in this area.

 Reasons for phase 2 bypass

-Given the high prevalence of phase 2 bypass and its potential to worsen outcomes, further work is needed to define criteria for when phase 2 bypass is scientifically or ethically justified.
-In the following section, we address four motivations researchers may use when they bypass phase 2 and discuss whether we found each to be compelling within the ethical frameworks outlined in chapter one.
+Our results indicated that researchers initiated phase 3 trials without phase 2 efficacy evidence almost half of the time.
+Before we discuss whether phase 2 bypass is morally acceptable, it is important to understand why researchers may be inclined to follow this trajectory.
+In the following section, we address four motivations researchers may use when they bypass phase 2.

 Statistical Considerations

-To start, sponsors have scientific and statistical reasons for bypassing phase 2 trials may be appropriate.
+To start, sponsors have scientific and statistical reasons for bypassing phase 2 trials.
 Firstly, many neurologic conditions lack surrogate endpoints with clear associations with clinical outcomes.
-For these indications, phase 2 trials in these indications may be less useful than in indications that have outcomes which can provide quick read-outs of efficacy information.5 In these cases, phase 2 trials can use clinical outcomes However, these outcomes often need large numbers of patients to detect differences or lengthy trials to see long-term safety/efficacy outcomes.6 For instance, Alzheimer’s clinical trials require a large number of patients to show meaningful differences in cognitive decline.6
+For these indications, phase 2 trials may be less useful than in indications that have outcomes which can provide quick read-outs of efficacy information.5 In these cases, phase 2 trials can use clinical outcomes.
+However, these outcomes often need large numbers of patients to detect differences or lengthy trials to see long-term safety/efficacy outcomes.6 For instance, Alzheimer’s clinical trials require a large number of patients, observed over 1.5-2 years, to show meaningful differences in cognitive decline.6 In addition, systemic underpowering of phase 2 trials may lead to an abundance of false negatives.
+Therefore, the value of a phase 2 trial in neurology may be lower than in other disease areas such as oncology.

 In our sample, we found that bypassing was more common than not in trials for degenerative diseases, many of which suffer from the challenges described above.
-However, all conditions in our sample were characterized by trials that both bypassed and did not, suggesting that it is possible to run phase 2 trials focused on collecting efficacy before phase 3 trials, even in areas reliant on clinical outcomes.
+However, at least some trajectories involved proper phase 2 evaluation for all indications in this study.
+This suggests that it is possible to run phase 2 trials focused on collecting efficacy before phase 3 trials, even in areas reliant on clinical outcomes.
 Moreover, we previously found phase 2 bypass was highly prevalent in cancer drug development.
 Unlike neurology, cancer drug developers have a host of surrogate outcomes that are considered reasonably validated.
 Together, this suggests that statistical considerations are not the driving force behind the practice of phase 2 bypass.

-Economic and Opportunity Cost Considerations
+Economic Considerations